MadrasGal/MadrasGal.github.io/_posts/2018-01-29-pottermore_and_my_first_cli_gem.markdown

 SO.
 I've finally made it through the end of OO ruby - a lot of huffing and puffing to get here but yes, I've made it and I'm really excited to share more about my first CLI gem!

 Welcome to Pottermore -- your one source for the latest that's happening in the wizarding world.
-Don't worry, if you haven't got your letter to Hogwarts as yet, keep reading the Daily Prophet for the latest news and your owl might arrive very soon!
+Don't worry, if you haven't got your letter to Hogwarts as yet, keep reading the Daily Prophet for the latest news (using ths [magical gem](https://github.com/MadrasGal/purnima-cli-app) of course!) and your owl might arrive very soon!

 This [magical gem](https://github.com/MadrasGal/purnima-cli-app) provides a list of the latest Harry Potter news with an option to read any of the items  in more detail.
 Some screenshots from the cli app are as follows: